 Do I need a real estate attorney to sell my home in Missouri?

 No, the state of Missouri doesn't require sellers to hire an attorney.
 However, having an attorney on your side can help you avoid legal complications that may come up during the closing process.
+Learn more by chatting with an experienced real estate lawyer.

 Still have questions about selling your Missouri home?
 Check out these additional resources to learn more: